Topicranger/3ds-zig-template/README.md

 ## Usage

+Make a copy of the environment file `env.zig.zon.sample` and rename it to `env.zig.zon`.
+Alternatively, run `cp env.zig.zon.sample env.zig.zon`.
+Then, edit it to set the path of your devkitPro installation and the IP address of your 3DS.

+The following build options are now available:

 - `zig build 3ds` - builds to zig-out
 - `zig build run` - builds and runs the app in an emulator
-- `zig build launch` - builds and runs the app in the homebrew launcher via 3dslink NetLoader.
-Run `cp env.zig.zon.sample env.zig.zon` and replace the IP address of your 3DS first.
+- `zig build launch` - builds and runs the app in the homebrew launcher via 3dslink NetLoader

 App description and more are stored in the buildfile.
 Customize it and make it your own!